 Episode: 9x05 | Airdate: Nov 14, 2010

 When Peter receives tickets to a boxing match as a birthday gift, he volunteers Lois to compete.
 To everyone's surprise, Lois dominates in the ring, and Peter decides to become her fight promoter.
 Her frustration with Peter turns into motivation in the ring as the housewife turns champion.

 Episode: 9x06 | Airdate: Nov 21, 2010

 Feeling discouraged with the progress of his writing career, Brian decides to throw in the towel until Stewie becomes his manager and one of his books hits the bestseller list.
-But when the fame goes to his head, Brian gets a wake-up call from Bill Maher.
-Meanwhile, Lois decides that she and Peter need separate beds, a decision that leaves Peter looking for a new cuddle buddy.
+But when the fame goes to his head, Brian gets a wake-up call from Bill Maher (appearing in a live-action scene as himself).

 Episode: 9x07 | Airdate: Dec 12, 2010

 Stewie's favorite thing after his teddy bear, Rupert, is Christmas.
 So when he hears that Santa is making an appearance at the mall, he begs Brian to take him so that he can tell Santa in person what he wants for Christmas.
 Brian begrudgingly takes Stewie to the mall, only to get the brush-off from Santa.
 As a result, Stewie and Brian travel to the North Pole to find Santa and teach him a lesson in holiday cheer.